chaunceyt/migration-to-kubernetes/README.md

 # Notes

 I'm on a team responsible for migrating to a new CI environment.
-My role on this team is "Lead cluster administrator" being responsible for the installation and setup of the final production environment and day to day management of the environment.
-My current title within the company is Software Architect.
+My role on this team is "lead cluster administrator" being responsible for the installation and setup of the final production environment and day to day management of the environment.
+My current title within the company is "Software Architect".

-I treating my notes as a JIRA ticket created and assigned to me.
+I am treating my notes as a JIRA ticket created and assigned to me.

 # Issue
 **Subject:** Perform migration to Kubernetes